General Information

 Exporting cars doesn't have to be too difficult to accomplish.
 Depending on the location in which your car is being exported, there may be a litany of paperwork that has to be filled out, but with the right auto broker, you'll be able to get through this process as pain-free as possible.
 A-1 Auto Transport has been exporting cars for years and will be able to guide you through every step of the customs process and to ensure that you avoid as many of the fees as possible.

-Requirements to Export a Car
+Requirements to Send a Vehicle

 - If you're exporting your vehicle through a land border to Canada or Mexico, you will need to provide the documents at least 72 hours before the export date;